ARMmbed/mbed-mesh-api/README.md

 ```C++
 meshApi->connect();
 ```
-Wait callback to be called and once connected create a socket and start communication
+Wait callback to be called and once successfully connected create a socket and start communication with remote end
 ```
 if (network_state == MESH_CONNECTED) {
     UDPaSocket s(SOCKET_STACK_NANOSTACK_IPV6);